sybernix/lang-exchange-lk/docs/thesis.md

    </td>
    <td>SuccessMessage
    </td>
-   <td>After creating the account information in sign up this mutation is used to edit the information in edit info page.
+   <td>After creating the account information to sign up this mutation is used to edit the information in the edit info page.
 Additional information are also added to user document
    </td>
   </tr>
 </table>